zamilskhan/docs-new/source/installation-guide/index.md

 # 1 Preparing VM for Gluu Server Installation
-Gluu Server Community Edition (CE) does not have any fixed requirement to function properly, as the requirements depend on the data size it will handle.
-However there is a recommended minimum that Gluu suggests.
-If all the components are installed and used, then the VM needs at least the following:
+Gluu Server Community Edition (CE) resource allocation depends on the backend data size.
+The requirements below are a bare minimum for Gluu CE to function properly.
+It is strongly recommended to allocate more resource for bigger backend data size.

 |CPU Unit       |       RAM     |       Disk Space      | Processor Type|
 |---------------|---------------|-----------------------|-------------------------|